Regular Courses

 Elementary reactions, unimolecular reactions, reactions in solution, gas phase ion chemistry, photochemistry, and kinetic modeling.

-(1 cr, S).
+(1 credit, Spring even).
 Appropriate conduct in research, publishing, intellectual property decisions, job hunting, and negotiating; social responsibilities of scientists.

 Organic reaction mechanisms, including using arrows to show electron movement; heterolytic, radical, and pericyclic reactions.